Suhel Seth

-Suhel Seth (born May 1963) is an Indian businessman and columnist who is the founder and managing partner of the consultancy firm Counselage India.
+Suhel Seth (born 28 May 1963) is an Indian businessman and columnist who is the founder and managing partner of the consultancy firm Counselage India.
 Seth is also a columnist, actor, keynote speaker, and a TV Pundit.

-He currently serves as the Chairman, Marketing Committees of Confederation of Indian Industry (CII) and Federation of Indian Chambers of Commerce & Industry (FICCI).
+He currently serves as the chairman, Marketing Committees of Confederation of Indian Industry (CII) and Federation of Indian Chambers of Commerce & Industry (FICCI).
 He is also on the Experts Committee of Indian Railway Board.

 Early life and education

-Seth was born in Calcutta and lived there with his parents till the age of 28.
+Seth was born in Calcutta to Punjabi parents and lived there with his parents till the age of 28.
 His father owned a chemical factory in Calcutta, which was closed down on account of the then prevailing political unrest, largely due to Naxalite activities, union conflicts, and strikes.

+Seth was educated at La Martinière Calcutta, where he was a member of the debating team, and at St. Joseph's College, Nainital.
+He then pursued his higher education from Jadavpur University.

 Career

 In 1996, Seth and his brother founded the advertising agency Equus.
 He also founded Quadra Advisory with Shunu Sen. He started Counselage India, a consultancy firm in 2002, of which he is still a managing partner.

 Seth was inducted to the global Advisory Board of the San Francisco-based blogging platform LiveJournal Inc. in 2008.
 After working with the Tata Group during the management crisis to reconstruct their brand image in 2016, Seth was hired by the Adani Group as a brand consultant in 2018.
 Seth is an established speaker on social and commercial trends for the Indian consumer base at business, advertising, and marketing events including several Indian Institute of Management (IIM) colleges.
 He is a regular columnist for the Financial Times, Hindustan Times, The Telegraph, and the Indian Express.

 Seth is also a theatre enthusiast and has performed in over 135 English plays, and 6 films.